This article will help you read and understand your pathology report for non-keratinizing squamous cell carcinoma of the tonsils and base of tongue.

 Tumour stage (pT) for non-keratinizing squamous cell carcinoma

-Non-keratinizing squamous cell carcinoma of the oropharynx is given a tumour stage between 1 and 4.
+Non-keratinizing squamous cell carcinoma of the tonsils and base of tongue is given a tumour stage between 1 and 4.
 The tumour stage is based on the size of the tumour and whether the tumour has grown to include parts of the mouth or throat outside of the oropharynx.

 Nodal stage (pN) for non-keratinizing squamous cell carcinoma